• Skip to main content

 The stress bucket is always filling

-In dog behaviour work, we talk a lot about cumulative stress — sometimes called the "stress bucket."
+In dog behavior work, we talk a lot about cumulative stress — sometimes called the "stress bucket."
 The idea is simple: every experience adds something.
 A strange noise in the night.
 A new smell in the house.
 An unfamiliar dog barking from down the street.
 Even a small change in routine.
 None of these things might seem like much on their own, but they add up.
 And when the bucket gets full, capacity drops.

 This is not a training problem.
 It's biology.